Spokane Police Investigating Rumors That Neo-Nazi Group Traveling To City To Train At Militant ‘Hate Camp’

 — EUG161 (@161EUG) August 5, 2019

-There have been an increasing focus on the dangers of white supremacist terrorism, especially in the wake of last week’s mass shooting in El Paso, Texas, where the alleged shooter was believed to have posted a manifesto echoing white supremacist rhetoric on immigrants.
+There has been an increasing focus on the dangers of white supremacist terrorism, especially in the wake of last week’s mass shooting in El Paso, Texas, where the alleged shooter was believed to have posted a manifesto echoing white supremacist rhetoric on immigrants.

 The Department of Homeland Security had already warned a decade ago about the dangers of domestic right-wing extremism, including white supremacist terrorism.
 As the Guardian noted, the agency circulated a report saying that the economic downturn and the election of America’s first black president would create “fertile ground” for right-wing radicalization.
 The report noted that white supremacist groups could target returning Iraq and Afghanistan veterans for recruitment, a tactic that the extremist group Atomwaffen Division was accused of using.